 October 1, 2023 ~ Bandleader, drummer, composer Julian Bahula, full name Sebothane Julian Bahula, passed away ~ One of several South African expatriates fleeing the Apartheids regime, finding success in Europe in the 1970s.
-Best known for founding and leading Jabula, with whom he recorded five albums through the early 1980s.
+Best known for founding and leading Jabula, with whom he recorded five albums through the early-1980s.
 The group is also known for guesting on the Mike Oldfield-albums Ommadawn, Incantations and Amarok.
 In 2012 South African president Jacob Zuma presented Bahula with the Order of Ikhamanga for exceptional achievements in the field of music ~ Bahula was born in 1938

 October 1, 2023 ~ Soprano singer Patricia Janecková, full name Patricia Burda Janecková, passed away ~ Rose to fame winning the Czech-Slovak talent show Talentmania in 2010, and subsequently released her eponymous Patricia Janecková debut album the following year at age 13.
 Known for her passionate and emotive performances, Janecková continued to perform in public while studying privately with soprano Eva Drizgova-Jirusova.
 Diagnosed with breast cancer, Janecková announced a career hiatus in 2022.
 Despite early signs of a successful treatment, she passed away the following year at age 25 ~ Janecková was born in 1998